 Miraculously, there is no one in the bathroom.
 You pull the pills out of your front pocket, shoving aside the empties to make room.
 This is someone pulling back the shower curtain.
 There she is, sitting in the shower, brown hair falling over her shoulders like water.
 You want to sit at the edge of the tub but you don't.
 Leaning against the bathroom sink you ask if she's all right.
 She nods.
 You nod.
 This is an itch at the back of your throat.
 These are the words you want to say: see them there, waiting to be picked up?
 I told you they didn't go away.
 This is a knock at the door.
 She looks at you, eyebrows furrowed slightly.
 She asks if you're all right.
 You turn from her and crush the pills with the bottom of a bottle, trying to keep the powder separate from the rest of the world.
 You want to be as pure as this.

-Swimming Lessons is available for purchase in physical format from The Blasted Tree Store.
+Swimming Lessons is out of print from The Blasted Tree Store.